 On the other hand, if your hot water tank is set too high, you could end up with burns from putting your hands in super-hot dishwater or scalding showers.

 The factory setting on your hot water heater is usually set to 125 degrees, but that can be too hot or inefficient, energy-wise.
-Changing the setting the temperature on some hot water heaters is very easy.
+Changing the setting of the temperature on some hot water heaters is very easy.
 They will have settings like A, B, C, or vacation, lukewarm, warm, hot, and very hot, and you start with one and see if it’s hot enough for you.

 You might see a temperature gauge with a range between 60 and 160 degrees, which can be a little trickier to figure out.
-It’s recommended that you set the temperature at at least 120 degrees to kill the bacteria that cause Legionnaires’ Disease.
+It’s recommended that you set the temperature at least 120 degrees to kill the bacteria that cause Legionnaires’ Disease.

 If that’s not hot enough for you, you can always turn the temperature up, just be aware of the risk of burning your skin.
 Below is a chart that tells you how long it takes skin to burn in water at varying temperatures.